 - Mall shopping: Endless opportunities to spend

-Here's what a realistic monthly budget looks like for a single professional in Dubai:
+A realistic monthly budget for a single professional:

 | Expense | Budget (AED) | Comfortable (AED) | Premium (AED) |